-Burnett first ran for office in 1995 and he is presently serving his fifth term as Alderman of the 27th Ward.
+Burnett first ran for office in 1995 and he is presently serving his sixth term as Alderman of the 27th Ward.
 As Alderman, his objective to serving constituents and representing a diverse community has been about balance.
 He has an outstanding reputation of treating everyone fair.

 Burnett, after earning a Certificate in Mechanical Drafting, a Certificate in Tool and Die Design, and an Associate Degree from Southeastern Illinois College, he attended both Harold Washington College and the University of Illinois at Chicago.
 He went on to earn his Bachelor Degree from Northeastern Illinois University.